From Out-of-Distribution Detection to Hallucination Detection: A Geometric View: Geometry of Token Generation under a Classification View

 \subsection{Geometric Uncertainty Signals Hallucination}

-We empirically validate these two uncertainty measures in the context of hallucination detection in Figure~\ref{fig:geometric_view}.
+We empirically validate these two uncertainty measures in the context of hallucination detection in Figure~\ref{fig:score_histogram}.
+Their adaptation to LLMs is described in Section~\ref{sec:mean_compute}.

-As shown in Figure~\ref{fig:proximity}, embeddings from hallucinated responses exhibit lower proximity to their corresponding weight vectors compared to correct responses, validating the effectiveness of \textbf{NCI} for hallucination detection.
-Furthermore, Figure~\ref{fig:distance} shows that penultimate-layer embeddings from hallucinated responses lie closer to decision boundaries than those from correct answers.
+As shown in Figure~\ref{fig:score_histogram}~\emph{Left}, features from hallucinated responses exhibit lower proximity to their corresponding weight vectors compared to correct responses, validating the effectiveness of \textbf{NCI} for hallucination detection.
+Furthermore, Figure~\ref{fig:score_histogram}~\emph{Right} shows that penultimate-layer features from hallucinated responses lie closer to decision boundaries than those from correct answers.
 This observation suggests that the uncertainty signal derived from the \textbf{fDBD} detector remains a robust indicator of hallucination.

+This geometric interpretation is consistent with our prior work~\citep{liu2026enhancing}, which shows that hallucinated responses are more sensitive than correct responses to intermediate-layer noise injection.
+Rather than relying on noise injection to implicitly probe boundary proximity through changes in model outputs, our OOD-inspired \textbf{fDBD} score explicitly quantifies distance to the decision boundary at the penultimate layer.

-Together, these results suggest that uncertainty measures from OOD detection transfer well to the hallucination detection setting.
+Overall, the empirical separation observed for both \textbf{NCI} and \textbf{fDBD} suggests that uncertainty measures from OOD detection transfer well to the hallucination detection setting.
 We next discuss the design of hallucination detectors that leverage and adapt these geometric properties.